xiaoleiwww/luoguhaskell/README.md

 **LuoguHaskell** is a project dedicated to programming with Haskell on the Luogu Online Judge (Luogu) platform.
 Most code in this project is translated from c/c++ by chatgpt.
 Its goal is to provide Haskell enthusiasts and competitive programmers with an elegant way to solve problems, improving the program logic.
 The project includes a series of example code, and tools for using Haskell on Luogu.

-## Features

-- **Luogu Problem Examples:** Provides Haskell solution examples for common Luogu problems, covering various levels of difficulty and types of challenges to help you get started quickly.
-- **Code Templates and Tools:** Supplies generic Haskell code templates and potentially useful tools and libraries for competitive programming and problem solving.
-- **Community Support:** Encourages developers to share their problem-solving approaches and experiences.
-Engage in discussions, ask questions, and offer insights via GitHub Discussions or Issues to contribute to the project's growth.

 ## Usage

 1. Clone the repository or download the ZIP file.